-Up to 25% of funding is available for new programs that serve people experiencing unsheltered and/or chronic homelessness.
+Up to 25% of funding may be available for new programs that serve people experiencing unsheltered and/or chronic homelessness.

-2022 & 2023 Priorities - Affordable Housing Grant Program
+2026 & 2027 Priorities - Affordable Housing Grant Program

-Prioritized uses of funds are for operations and maintenance for emergency shelters that are also funded with Homeless Housing Grant Program funds.
+Prioritized use of funds are for operations and maintenance for emergency shelters that are also funded with Homeless Housing Grant Program funds or CHG funds.

 Second priority is operations and maintenance for housing units that are affordable to very-low income households with incomes at or below 50% of the area median income.

-2022 & 2023 Priorities - Consolidated Homeless Grant Program
+2026 - 2027 Priorities - Consolidated Homeless Grant Program

-The Washington State legislature, through its Biennium Budget, and the Department of Commerce determine CHG amounts that are set-aside for certain programs - the CHG Rental Assistance Program, the Temporary Assistance for Needy Families Program, and the Housing and Essential Needs Program.
-CHG funds will be sub-contracted for these programs on the state fiscal year timeline (7/1/21 - 6/30/2023).
-For the 2021 - 2023 contract period, all non-specified funds will be spent on Kitsap County's Coordinated Entry Program, which is a required activity by the Department of Commerce.
-Contracts with the current providers for these services will be amended to extend the time period to include this biennial period or new contracts will be executed if Commerce requirements indicate that this is needed.
+The Washington State legislature, through its Biennium Budget, and the Department of Commerce determine CHG amounts that are set-aside for certain programs, such as the CHG Eviction Prevention Program, the Permanent Supportive Housing for Chronically Homeless Families (PSH CHF), and the Housing and Essential Needs (HEN) Program.

+CHG funds will be sub-contracted for these programs on the state fiscal year timeline (7/1/2025 - 6/30/2027).

+Eligible activities for non-specified funds are those that provide assistance to homeless individuals through activities identified in the most current version of the Kitsap Homeless Crisis Response and Housing Plan and which are eligible per Commerce's periodically published CHG Guidelines.

+For the 2025 to 2027 contract period, first priority for non-specified funds is given to emergency shelter programs that meet certain requirements and respond to the Request for Proposals for these services.

+Non-specified funds may also be used for Kitsap County's Coordinated Entry Program, which is an activity required by the Department of Commerce.

+Third priority of non-specified funds is new and existing projects eligible under Commerce's periodically published CHG Guidelines that serve people experiencing unsheltered and/or chronic homelessness.